sjgiorgi/blm_twitter_corpus/README.md

 tar -xf twitter.tar.gz
 ```

 This file contains separate folders for each year.
 Since the volume of tweets in 2020 was significantly larger than all previous years, all years except 2020 have a single file, while 2020 has separate files for each month.
-Each file contains the following fields: *message_id*, *user_id*, *blacklivesmatter*, *alllivesmatter*, *bluelivesmatter*.
+Each file contains the following fields: *message_id*, *blacklivesmatter*, *alllivesmatter*, *bluelivesmatter*.
 Next, we create a file containing only tweet ids.
 We extract data from June 2020 as an example:

 ```
 cd twitter/2020